Against The Tide

 The project hopes to shine a light on the kind of changes you need to build a better future.
 You can have a look at some of the work of the project so far, here, which has been published in The Guardian newspaper.

-Against the Tide: Whitehaven is a photography project for young people (16-21 years old).
+A photography project for young people (16-21 years old).
 This workshop series places young people at the heart of the project, using photography and conversation to both challenge and celebrate life in Whitehaven, and to meaningfully explore the differences between coastal and inland communities.

 The project involves four workshops, which will take place in Whitehaven.